 A new stimulus deal is brewing — here's what that could mean for unemployment benefits

-With major federal jobless aid programs slated to expire by year-end, the question is what could replace them as high unemployment continues to afflict the U.S. economy and millions of Americans struggle to make ends meet.
+With major federal jobless aid programs slated to expire by year-end, the question remains about what could replace them.
+High unemployment continues to afflict the U.S. economy and millions of Americans struggle to make ends meet.

-In Washington, D.C., two competing proposals have been introduced this week, although each offers markedly different levels of support for jobless workers.
+In Washington, D.C., two competing proposals were introduced last week, although each offers markedly different levels of support for jobless workers.
 The first is a $908 billion bipartisan congressional plan that prioritizes aid for people who are out of work, businesses, and state and local governments.
 The second is a smaller Republican initiative that focuses on helping businesses stay afloat while limiting their legal exposure to coronavirus-related lawsuits.

 The larger stimulus package appears to be gaining traction, with Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer saying the proposal should form the basis for any further negotiations.
 The plan also has received support from several Republican senators.
 Pelosi on Friday said she would like to attach new coronavirus relief legislation to a government funding omnibus bill that must pass within the next week to avoid a government shutdown.